ebu/PlugIt/README.md

 * only_admin_user : Boolean.
 Optional, default to False.
 True if the user must be an administrator of the project on EBUio to call the action.
 * cache_time : Integer.
 Optional, default to 0.
 Time, in seconds, on how long the page should be cached on the EBUio side.
 * cache_by_user : Boolean.
 Optional, default to _only_logged_user_ parameter.
 Set to true if the page must be cached by user.
 Useful if the page change based on the current user.
 * user_info : List of string.
 Optional, default to [].
 List of user properties EBUio add to each request.
 Example properties, the full list isn't defined yet: username, email, first_name, last_name.
+NB: It's also possible to access this using the API.

 The server should set the Expire: _Date_ HTTP header.
 EBIio will cache the result of the called based on this header.
 If this header isn't set, a timeout of 5 minutes will be used.